Morning, Wednesday, 1st April 2020

 THIS EVENT IS CPD CERTIFIED

-The conference will consider the new regulatory framework for social housing in Scotland - and priorities for the Scottish Housing Regulator in fulfilling its objectives of safeguarding and promoting the interests of those who are homeless, tenants of social landlords, or recipients of housing services provided by social landlords.
+They will consider priorities for the Scottish Housing Regulator in fulfilling its objectives of safeguarding and promoting the interests of those who are homeless, tenants of social landlords, or recipients of housing services provided by social landlords - including in ensuring the safety of tenants.

 Speakers and chairs